 The collection, storage, and usage of customer data is a hot-button issue across the telecoms industry post-Cambridge Analytica, particularly within Europe following the introduction of the EU’s GDPR laws.

-Telekom Slovenije recently signed a new agreement with Exasol to more effectively gather and utilise customer data, and DT Editor James Barton spoke with the operator’s Head of Data Management Simon Brmez and Development Technologist Borut Rozac to discuss the practicalities, necessities and ethics of customer data.
+With the help of CRMT, Exasol’s partner for CEE region, Telekom Slovenije recently implemented Exasol to more effectively gather and utilise customer data, and DT Editor James Barton spoke with the operator’s Head of Data Management Simon Brmez and Development Technologist Borut Rozac to discuss the practicalities, necessities and ethics of customer data.

 How was Telekom Slovenia collecting and storing data prior to its decision to use Exasol solutions?
 Why did you feel the previous approach was ineffective?